How to search for multiple messengers -- a general framework beyond two messengers: Use cases -- Example: a joint gravitational wave -- high-energy neutrino -- short gamma-ray burst event search

 For concreteness of the example we consider the ground based interferometric detectors such as LIGO \citep{Aasi2015}, Virgo \citep{Acernese_2014} or KAGRA \citep{kagra2019} for GWs, IceCube \citep{Aartsen_2017_2} for neutrinos and $Fermi$ \citep{Atwood_2009,Meegan_2009} for GRBs.
-The detection outcomes for GWs are $\mathbf{x}_{GW}=\{t_{GW}, \mathcal{D}, \mathcal{F} \}$ which are the detection time of the GW, its joint volume localization-isotropic equivalent emission energy estimation as a 4 dimensional probability distribution, and the estimated false alarm rate.
-If the joint volume localization-isotropic equivalent emission energy estimation is not explicitly provided; it can be derived from the 3 dimensional volume localization, the detected signal energy, and the antenna pattern at the time of the detection.
-The detection outcomes for high energy neutrinos are $\mathbf{x}_{\nu}=\{t_{\nu}, \mathbf{\Omega}_{\nu},\sigma_{\nu}, \epsilon_{\nu} \}$, which are the detection times of the neutrinos, their expected sky positions, the angular errors on the sky localizations, and their reconstructed energies.
-The localization of neutrinos are approximated as two dimensional Gaussian distribution, and the angular error corresponds to one standard deviation \citep{BRAUN2008299}.
-The detection outcomes for GRBs are $\mathbf{x}_{\gamma}=\{t_{\gamma}, \mathbf{\Omega}_{\gamma},\kappa_{\gamma}, \mathcal{S} , \mathcal{E}\}$, which are the detection time of the GRB, its expected sky position, the angular error on the sky localization, its $p$-value, and the estimated detected energy.
-The localization of gamma rays is approximated as von Mises-Fisher distribution (which is also called Gaussian distribution on the sphere).
-The angular error corresponds to the radius of the circle containing $68\%$ of the probability (note that this is different than the standard deviation of a two dimensional Gaussian distribution which contains $\sim49\%$ of the probability) \citep{Connaughton_2015}.
-Our source parameters are $\boldsymbol \theta=\{{r}_s, \mathbf{\Omega}_{s}, t_s, E_{GW},E_{\nu},E_{\gamma}\}$, which are the distance of the source, its sky position, the retarded time of the event, and the isotropic equivalent emission energies in GWs, high-energy neutrinos, and gamma rays.
+The detection outcomes for GWs are $\mathbf{x}_{GW}=\{t_{GW}, \mathcal{D}, \mathcal{F} \}$ which are the detection time of the GW, its joint volume localization-isotropic equivalent emission energy estimation as a four-dimensional probability distribution, and the estimated false alarm rate.
+If the joint volume localization-isotropic equivalent emission energy estimation is not explicitly provided; it can be derived from the three-dimensional volume localization, the detected signal energy, and the antenna pattern at the time of the detection.
+We do not put a constraint on the type of the GW mergers, i.e. binary black hole or neutron star mergers.
+However, such a distinction can be made by using the mass estimates from the detections too, with a prior.
+The detection outcomes for high-energy neutrinos are $\mathbf{x}_{\nu}=\{t_{\nu}, \mathbf{\Omega}_{\nu},\sigma_{\nu}, \epsilon_{\nu} \}$, which are the detection times of the neutrinos, their expected sky positions, the angular errors on the sky localizations, and their reconstructed energies.
+The localization of neutrinos is approximated as two-dimensional Gaussian distribution, and the angular error corresponds to one standard deviation \citep{BRAUN2008299}.
+The detection outcomes for GRBs are $\mathbf{x}_{\gamma}=\{t_{\gamma}, \mathcal{S} , \mathcal{E}\}$, which are the detection time of the GRB, its localization on the sky and the estimated detected energy.
+Since we are only considering short gamma ray bursts, we are also implicitly using the duration of the signal such that the analyzed sample's emission durations are $<2$s.
+Our source parameters are $\boldsymbol \theta=\{{r}_s, \mathbf{\Omega}_{s}, t_s, E_{GW},E_{\nu},E_{\gamma},\kappa_\gamma\}$, which are the distance of the source, its sky position, the retarded reference time of the event (due to the travel time of the messenger), the isotropic equivalent emission energies in GWs, high-energy neutrinos, and gamma rays, and a parameter for relating the peak flux to the total fluence of GRBs.
 The complete model includes the emission delays of the messengers and the source rates as well, which are explained throughout when they are used.
+In our analysis we do not use the signalness probabilities provided with the detections, i.e. $p_{astro}$ for GWs or $p_{signalness}$ for neutrinos, since such quantities are Bayesian probabilities and have their own priors; hence are not appropriate to be used in a different Bayesian analysis.
+We will first write down the detection likelihoods in Eq. \eqref{eq:likelihood4} which encompasses the ones in Eqs. \eqref{eq:likelihood1} and \eqref{eq:likelihood2}.
+For a short notation we will denote the sets of detection outcomes from one source $\{\mathbf{x}_i^j,\mathbf{x}_i^k,...\}$ as $\mathbf{x}_{i}$ for each detector.